Posted On: May 2nd, 2017 Author: Renee Ciaramella

 Senior discounts on airfare aren’t as common these days, but it doesn’t hurt to check.
 Even though some airlines say they offer senior discounts, the fare is often the same as a regular adult ticket.
 If the discount is available, you may need to book directly through the airline rather than a third-party site.

 The Air Carrier Access Act states that airlines cannot refuse to let passengers with a disability on a flight unless the medical situation affects the safety of the flight.
 It also prohibits airlines from requiring advance notice of a passenger with a disability.
 If you need special accommodations, such as respirator hook-up, the airline may require 48 hours’ notice.
+Plan to give these types of notices in advance to facilitate air travel assistance for elderly flyers.

 While you aren’t required to disclose the disability ahead of time, working with the airline can prevent any issues on travel day.
 Talk directly to the airline to find out about any special services that make the flight easier for your elderly companion.
 Ask about seating options reserved for passengers with disabilities.
 Let them know about mobility aids or medical equipment needed for the passenger, and ask how those situations are typically handled.
+Your proactive involvement helps enable assisted travel for elderly flyers.

 Schedule or reserve any special services you’ll need ahead of time.
 By securing your reservation, you ensure your loved one gets the necessary support with minimal delays.